ercanbeyen/exam-management-system/README.md

 6) Auth Service
 7) School Service
 8) Candidate Service
-9) Exam Service
+9) Notification Service
-10) Notification Service
+10) Exam Service

 ### Monitor
 ---
 - Use Admin Server to monitor health of services.
-- Use Zipkin Server to trace the endpoints.
+- Use Zipkin Server to trace requests.